jflamy/owlcms-firmata/README.md

 # owlcms-firmata
 This project allows hobbyists to build their own [owlcms](https://owlcms.github.io/owlcms4-prerelease/#/index) refereeing devices using Arduino boards.
 Construction diagrams and configuration files are provided, see below.

+## Software
-owlcms-firmata is a user-configurable software interface to connect refereeing devices with the owlcms Olympic Weightlifting competition management system.
+owlcms-firmata is a user-configurable software interface to connect refereeing devices (like those described below) with the owlcms Olympic Weightlifting competition management system.

 Instructions for use are found in the [INSTRUCTIONS.md](INSTRUCTIONS.md) file.
 The software uses configuration files to change pin assignments as required.
 No programming is required.
 See the [diagrams/CONFIGURATION.md](diagrams/CONFIGURATION.md) file for details.

 ## Devices
 This project provides hardware diagrams and configuration files for the following: